M66B/FairEmail/FAQ.md

 because invalid security certificates are insecure and allow [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If money is an obstacle, you can get free security certificates from [Let’s Encrypt](https://letsencrypt.org).

+Alternatively, you can safely accept the fingerprint shown below the error message.

 Note that older Android versions might not recognize newer certification authorities like Let’s Encrypt causing connections to be considered insecure, see also [here](https://developer.android.com/training/articles/security-ssl).

+*Trust anchor for certification path not found*

+*... java.security.cert.CertPathValidatorException: Trust anchor for certification path not found ...* means that the default Android trust manager was not able to verify the server certificate chain.

+You should either fix the server configuration or accept the fingerprint shown below the error message.

+Note that this problem can be caused by the server not sending all intermediate certificates too.

 *Empty password*